lachlandeer/2019-02-zurich-material/sections/content.md

 *We don't expect you to have any computational experience before we start*

 - By the end we want you to be able to:
-    1. work with data in Python (summary/group statistics, plotting) ...
+    1. work with data in R (summary/group statistics, plotting) ...
-    1. ... in a way that is reproducible by yourself and others
+    2. ... in a way that is reproducible by yourself and others
-- My number one coding tip:
+        - Version Controlled
+        - Clear scripts and/or documentation
+- Tip:
-    - Don't focus on the syntax, but on the way we think
+    - if lost, don't focus on the syntax, but on the way we think
-        - you can google the syntax, hard to google how we think
+        - you can google the syntax, hard to google how to think about a problem

 ## Learning Environment